friendlytraveler616/Parstagram/README.md

-# Parstagram - Part II
+# Parstagram

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

-## User Stories

-The following **required** functionality is completed:

-- [x] User stays logged in across restarts
-- [x] User can log out
-- [x] User can view comments on a post
-- [x] User can add a new comment

-## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+In the application users can sign up to create a new account and users can also login to their account.
+The user can also take a photo, add a caption, and post it to the server

 <img src='http://g.recordit.co/Vl4KMakPl6.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-# Parstagram - Part I

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

-## User Stories

-The following **required** functionality is completed:

-- [x] User sees app icon in home screen and styled launch screen.
-(1pt)
-- [x] User can sign up to create a new account.
-(1pt)
-- [x] User can log in.
-(1pt)
-- [x] User can take a photo, add a caption, and post it to the server.
-(3pt)
-- [x] User can view the last 20 posts.
-(4pts)

-The following **bonus** features are implemented:

-- [ ] User can pull to refresh.
-(1pt)
-- [ ] User can load past posts infinitely.
-(2pts)

-## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+In the application users can stay logged in across restarts and they can also log out of their account.
+Users can view comments on a post and add new comments to a post.

 <img src= 'http://g.recordit.co/ePLvKzmOp8.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />